watermelonCrane/Ajou_University/2025-1_Computer_Organization_and_Architecture/README.md

 </p>

 ### Caution:
 The implementation is not perfect.
-Modifications are needed for Byte Unit operations in memory blocks See ```report.pdf -> problem5``` for more information.
+Modifications are needed for Byte Unit operations in memory blocks See ```report -> problem5``` for more information.